MXGP of Sweden: 25th August 2019

 Iker Larranaga of the Marchetti KTM team managed to qualify 13th in the MX2 before finishing Race 1 in an impressive 7th place, dropping by only a couple of places for Race 2 to P9.

-To read more news on the events of the MXGP so far this year, head over to the MXGP website.
+To read more news on the events of the MXGP, head over to the MXGP website.